hedi0410/business_central_panel/notes.md

 To add:

+Fluctuations with the assets.

-Money loop linked to real time
+Money loop linked to real time.
-Save game
+A save game function.

 Human readable money (commas, Ms)
 Better layout